The privacy of our visitors to http://localhost/neat-revenue is important to us.

 ii. if you provided us with your details and ticked the box at the point of entry of your details for us to send you marketing communications; and

 iii. in each case, you have not opted out of receiving that marketing.

-Where you opt out of receiving our marketing communications, this will not apply to personal data provided to us as a result of a product/service purchase, warranty registration, product/service experience or other
+Where you opt-out of receiving our marketing communications, this will not apply to personal data provided to us as a result of a product/service purchase, warranty registration, product/service experience, or other transactions.

 Change of purpose